-The best farm games on mobile actually offer quite a lot of variety, and these are our picks:
+The best farm games on Switch and mobile actually offer quite a lot of variety, and these are our picks:

 Minecraft isn’t exclusively a farm game, but if that’s how you want to play it, then it can totally be a farm game for you.
 From building barns for sheep and cows so you can harvest their wool and milk (or mushroom soup, if you get a mooshroom), and plenty of crops for you to tend and grow, it’s very possible for you to dedicate all of your time in Minecraft to building and running the ultimate farm.